Expressive Painting

 Materials List

-• A3 or similar size pad of paper to paint on. (must be 250-350gsm) - Some are called ‘Acrylic paper’, which are designed to be painted on.
+- A3 or similar size pad of acrylic paper to paint on (must be 250-350gsm).
+Some are called ‘Acrylic paper’, which are designed to be painted on.

-• Acrylic paints - Warm and cool of each primary colour + burnt umber and white.
-Cadmium yellow, lemon yellow/yellow light hansa, Cadmium red, alizarin crimson, ultramarine blue, phthalo blu, burn umber, titanium white.
+- Acrylic paints: warm and cool of each primary colour, plus burnt umber, Van Dyke brown, and white.
+Cadmium yellow, lemon yellow/yellow light hansa, cadmium red, alizarin crimson, ultramarine blue, phthalo blue, burnt umber, Van Dyke brown, and titanium white.

-• At least 4 brushes of varying size and shape - Good to have a mix of bristle brushes (rough) and synthetic (soft) in Flat, Round and Filbert.
+- At least 4 brushes of varying size and shape.
+It’s good to have a mix of bristle brushes (rough) and synthetic (soft) in filbert shape.

 Receive 10% Discount